Report IRS Spam Emails & Get Compensation

 When you receive a mail allegedly sent by the IRS, you should report it with DoNotPay’s help and avoid being scammed.
 Here’s how you can report and block IRS scam emails:

-- Log into your DoNotPay account from a web browser or iPhone App
+- Log into your DoNotPay account from a web browser

 - Click the “Spam Collector” option on the left side of your dashboard